mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 .. [#] As of this writing, the CCPP has been validated with two host models: the CCPP
     SCM and the atmospheric component of
-    NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dycore.
+    NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dynamical core.
 The CCPP can be utilized both with the global and limited-area configurations of the UFS Atmosphere.
 CCPP v4.1.0 is the latest release compatible with the global UFS Medium-Range Weather Application.
 CCPP v5.0.0 is only compatible with the limited-area UFS Short-Range Weather Application.
 The CCPP